jonathanprogram2/jonathanprogram2/README.md

 - **Sports** have always been a big part of my life, both as a fan and a participant.
 - I'm **bilingual in Spanish** and passionate about **learning different languages**, which helps me connect with diverse people and cultures.
 - I’m passionate about creating **projects** and joining **communities** where I can make a difference as a philanthropist.
+- My favorite quotes are: *"Be the change that you wish to see"* and *"I can be what I will to be."*